JavaScript XPath Implementation

 The iterator will return null once all items are exhausted.
 By modifying the type parameter, you can make the method return other types such as string, boolean, number, and a snapshot.
 Snapshot is kind of like an iterator, except the DOM is free to change while the snapshot still exists.
 If you try to do the same with the iterator, it will throw an exception.

-Current Internet Explorer support for XPath in JavaScript is limited to the following two cases:
+Current Internet Explorer support for XPath in JavaScript is limited to

 1) As call to an Msxml.DOMDocument object, created using the new ActiveXObject statement.